 For the panelist factor, the LS means summary table displays estimations of the mean grade of every panelist for each of the two dependent variables.
 Notice that within each dependent variable, pairwise multiple comparison significance letters are introduced as comments inside the cells containing estimations of the means.
 To display the letter(s) associated to a specific mean, just move the mouse cursor to the red triangle at the top-right corner of the corresponding cell.

-The chart shows that, regardless of the products, panelists mostly disagree on the taste but agree on sweetness, which is supported by p-values associated to the panelist effects in both ANOVA models.
+The chart shows that, regardless of the products, panelists mostly disagree on the taste but agree on sweetness, which is supported by p-values associated with the panelist effects in both ANOVA models.

-The Product LS means chart shows that regardless of the panelist, products are graded the same on average at the taste scale, while they are judged different at the sweetness scale.
+The Product LS means chart shows that regardless of the panelist, products are graded the same on average on the taste scale, while they are judged different at the sweetness scale.